 Other important details include restoring and replacing the historic furnishings specific to the Apollo era.
 Extensive research, including interviews with Apollo flight controllers in the MOCR-2, to confirm the activities that took place at each console and discover what types of personal items would be found on each console.
 We replicated even small details such as ash trays, binders, pencils, headsets and coffee cups.

-The Apollo Mission Control Center at JSC is the site where NASA’s flight control team planned, trained and executed a series of human spaceflight missions whose goal was to land a man on the Moon and return him safely to Earth.
+Apollo Mission Control at JSC is the site where NASA’s flight control team planned, trained and executed a series of human spaceflight missions whose goal was to land a man on the Moon and return him safely to Earth.
 On July 20, 1969, the Apollo 11 mission achieved that historic goal – one of the most significant achievements in human history.
 In 1985, Historic Mission Control, a “cathedral of engineering,” was named to the National Register of Historic Places in recognition of its historical significance.

 Fast-forward more than 30 years later: Unlimited visitor access and declining budgets had taken a toll on this much-revered site.
-The result was that the condition of the Apollo Mission Control Center had deteriorated to the point that the National Park Service listed it as “threatened” in 2015.
+The result was that the condition of the Apollo Mission Control had deteriorated to the point that the National Park Service listed it as “threatened” in 2015.

-With the 50th anniversary of Apollo 11 approaching, restoration of Apollo Mission Control Center was urgent, and a crowd of supporters gathered.
+With the 50th anniversary of Apollo 11 approaching, restoration of Apollo Mission Control was urgent, and a crowd of supporters gathered.

 Retired Historic Mission Control operations team members worked with Space Center Houston to secure the funds needed to restore the site and create a world-class visitor experience that will inspire future generations through this amazing story of technological and human achievement.

 In 2016, Space Center Houston launched a $5 million campaign to fund this important effort.